tshiu/plaid-solution-guide/IMPLEMENTATION_PLAN.md

 6. Provides actionable next steps

 Follow the structure and tone of this example:
-[Include condensed version of IntelXLabs guide as example]
+[Include condensed version of template guide as example]

 Generate the guide for {company_name} now:
 """